-There are no fitness apps that promise to give you muscle tone and physical prowess instantly, but a new startup around seems to have a much more holistic approach than the others.
+There are no fitness apps that promise to give you instant muscle tone and prowess, but one new startup out there seems to have a much more holistic approach than the others.

 It is located in San Francisco, and its name is Pivot.
 It is a company that seems to have come out of nowhere and yet claims to have already obtained funds for 17 million dollars with holdings of excellent companies such as Bling Capital, Founders Fund, Khosla Ventures and others.

 What is its particularity?
 In fact it is a distributed gym.
-Yes, it's always you, at home with your nice carpet and the desire to drop a few pounds.
-Yes, there is always your trusty mobile phone to mark the time of the exercises.
+Yes, it's always you, at home with your beautiful carpet and the desire to shed a few pounds.
+Yes, there is always your trusty cell phone to mark the time of the exercises.
 You are not alone, however.
-What changes is the combination of sensors and machine learning that watch how you are performing and track your performance in real time.
+What changes is the combination of sensors and machine learning that look at how you are behaving and track your performance in real time.

-"In my life it has always made a difference to have someone around who taught me, gave me inspiration and confidence in what I did," says the founder and CEO of Pivot, Moawia Eldeeb.
-"A workout video, even if it's live, isn't comparable to having someone follow you.
+“It has always made a difference in my life to have someone beside me who taught me, gave me inspiration and confidence in what I did,” says the founder and CEO of Pivot, Moawia Eldeeb.
+“A workout video, even if it's live, is not comparable to having someone follow you.
 That's why Pivot is building the technology to bridge the gap between training in the gym and training at home.
-We want people to carry with you. himself the same sense of safety, the same driving and the same relationship that you can have with an instructor in the gym ".
+We want people to take with them the same sense of security, the same guidance and the same relationship that you can have with an instructor at the gym."

 What Pivot will offer

 When Pivot opens its doors in the fall of this year, signing up for its service won't just include a fitness app.
-It will include (I guess to varying degrees) all the equipment needed for training, including a heart rate monitor.
-It will give access to live and recorded on-demand training plans, and cardio sessions with real-life trainers.
-Instructors will have the ability to monitor sensor data in real time and give immediate feedback to participants.
+It will include (I imagine to varying degrees) all the equipment needed for training, including a heart rate monitor.
+It will give access to recorded and live on-demand training plans, and cardio sessions with real trainers.
+The instructors will have the ability to monitor the data provided by the sensors in real time and will give immediate feedback to the participants.
 Other features that wink at gamification will include competitions between friends or members of the same community on Pivot.

 And in fact Pivot already has a fierce rival: his name is Vi, has already raised more funds ($ 20 million in June alone) and promises to train us with the support of an AI who will act as a personal trainer by analyzing our performance data and providing real-time analysis and stimuli.
 Tonal is also on the same content, another startup that in April raised 45 million for its home fitness system led by an AI.